TheGameGlitcher/Clownpiece/README.md

 - Intoxicated Kid for helping me make Shiki Eiki summon two enemies correctly
 - Everyone else on the discord who were a part of the design process of this mod.
 There's too many names to remember, so don't feel left out!

-WARNING: This is my first mod and will be kept up for archival purposes.
+This is my first mod and will be kept up for archival purposes.
 Although I welcome feedback, please do not expect this to be a very high quality mod.
 I'm doing my best.